yvvki/bunup/docs/docs/guide/typescript-declarations.md

 }
 ```

-By enabling `isolatedDeclarations`, you're not just turning on a feature—you're unlocking the future of TypeScript packaging!
-This modern approach enforces strict discipline in your type exports, ensuring that only well-defined, explicit types make it into your public API.
-The result?
-Bulletproof type safety, lightning-fast declarations, and crystal-clear interfaces that your users will love.
-It's like having a TypeScript guardian angel watching over your library's public surface!
+Enabling `isolatedDeclarations` enforces strict discipline in your type exports—only well-defined, explicit types reach your public API.
+You get bulletproof type safety, fast declarations, and clear interfaces your users will love.
+It’s like a TypeScript guardian angel for your library’s public surface!

 ## Basic